KonghaYao/pure-graph/README.md

-# Pure Graph
+# Open LangGraph Server

-Pure Graph is a library that provides a standard LangGraph endpoint for integrating into various frameworks like NextJS and Hono.js.
+Open LangGraph Server is a library that provides a standard LangGraph endpoint for integrating into various frameworks like NextJS and Hono.js.
 It supports multiple storage backends (SQLite, PostgreSQL, Redis) and message queues.

 ## 📢 Version Compatibility

--   **Pure Graph 2.0+**: Supports LangGraph 1.0+
+-   **Open LangGraph Server 2.0+**: Supports LangGraph 1.0+
--   **Pure Graph 1.x**: Compatible with LangGraph 0.1+
+-   **Open LangGraph Server 1.x**: Compatible with LangGraph 0.1+

 ### Migration Guide

-For detailed migration instructions from Pure Graph 1.x to 2.0, see our [Migration Guide](https://pure-graph.netlify.app/docs/migration-2.0).
+For detailed migration instructions from Open LangGraph Server 1.x to 2.0, see our [Migration Guide](https://pure-graph.netlify.app/docs/migration-2.0).

 📚 **[Complete Documentation](https://pure-graph.netlify.app/docs/index.md)** - Comprehensive guides, API reference, and examples

-This document will guide you on how to use Pure Graph in your projects.
+This document will guide you on how to use Open LangGraph Server in your projects.

 ## Features